 Censuses have only been intermittently conducted in Germany, and the last one took place in 1987.
 Instead, the German Government relies on extrapolations from sample data collected from a small percentage (around 1%) of the population.
 Still, Germany did participate in the EU-wide census in 2011, which gave much-needed insight into the country's population.

-The country is now spending about $265 billion every year on family subsidies in an attempt to reverse this trend, with little success.
-Germany has many issues to overcome, including attitudes in the country where working women with children are dubbed "raven mothers" with an implication of neglectfulness and immigrants are not always welcomed with open arms.
+The country is now spending about $265 million every year on family subsidies in an attempt to reverse a declining population, with little success.
+Germany has many issues to overcome in order to address this issue, including attitudes in the country toward working women with children who are dubbed "raven mothers" with an implication of neglectfulness or abandonment; additionally, immigrants are not always welcomed with open arms.

-Some experts worry that the country has waited too long to try to address its population problem, and raising fertility rates have proven difficult.
-Giving money to families and tax breaks for stay-at-home mothers and married couples has done little, and demographers believe expanding after-school and day care programs would be a better investment for the country.
+Some experts worry that the country has waited too long to try to address its population problem, and raising fertility rates has proven difficult.
+Giving money to families and tax breaks for stay-at-home mothers and married couples has done little, and demographers believe expanding after-school and daycare programs would be a better investment for the country.

 The country will also need to start bringing in more immigrants to fill hundreds of thousands of vacant skilled jobs.